Kanupriya-12/SC5010-Data-Science-Project/README.md

 We identified Gradient Boosting, AdaBoost, and Random Forest as the top performing classifiers.
 We then ran Randomized Search to determine the best hyperparameters for each model.
 We visualized Feature Importance to investigate the significance each variable has in a given model.
 Each model is scored by accuracy to determine if any individual model can beat the ensemble.

-# Improvements made to model
+# Model Improvements
 We create two ensembles: VotingClassifier and StackingClassifier.
 The ensembles are scored by accuracy as well.
 We conclude that the StackingClassifier outperforms all other competing models.

-To address our initial motivation, we evaluate the potential earnings (True Positives and Neagtives) and costs (False Positives and Negatives) from relying on our model.
+To complement our initial project motivation, we evaluate the potential earnings (True Positives and Negatives) and costs (False Positives and Negatives) from relying on our model.

+# Individual Contributions
+EDA, interpretation, feature selection - Kanupriya and Mihika Feature engineering, cross val and modelling - Caleb Presentation - Kanupriya and Mihika